Battle of Tornavento

-The Battle of Tornavento was a battle fought in Northwest Italy on 22 June 1636 during the Thirty Years' War.
+The Battle of Tornavento was fought in Northwest Italy on 22 June 1636, during the Thirty Years' War.

 Prelude

-In 1636, Cardinal Richelieu had persuaded the Duke of Savoy (Vittorio Amedeo I) to launch an offensive on the Spanish Duchy of Milan.
-A French Army crossed the Ticino river between Oleggio and Lonate Pozzolo, but was checked by a larger Spanish army, and dug in to await their Savoyard allies.
+In 1636, Cardinal Richelieu had persuaded the Duke of Savoy, Victor Amadeus I, to launch an offensive on the Spanish Duchy of Milan.
+A French army crossed the Ticino river between Oleggio and Lonate Pozzolo, but was checked by a larger Spanish army, and dug in to await their Savoyard allies.